-	Despite his relentless drive to put a his brand of success on every bottle that he produced, he realized his heart was just not in wine after all.
-Though it took him eight years to come to this realization, Bev figured it out a little sooner.
+Despite his relentless drive to put a his brand of success on every bottle that he produced, he realised his heart was just not in wine after all.
+Though it took him eight years to come to this realisation, Bev figured it out a little sooner.

 “After eight years we came to the conclusion that it was payroll-related tech that runs through my veins and not wine…”

 At the winery he was often thinking “How do you manage staff at a vineyard?”
 Time and attendance has always been a hard problem for primary and hospitality industries.
 There is usually no time clock and there are no timesheets, and there is often no supervision.
 So how do you really know when your staff start and finish work?
 And for those businesses that do use timesheets to keep track of employees’ hours, it was done out of necessity by using a tool that was invented in the same millennium as the telephone (no kidding).